Lincoln Law School Mission Statement

 Mr. Fahmy is the principal and Chief Executive Officer of Calandev, LLC, a world-wide real estate development company headquartered in San Jose.
 Mr. Fahmy has been a major developer in China and the Middle East, as well as the United States.
 A graduate with honors from Lincoln Law School of San Jose, he holds a Masters degree in Business Administration from Pepperdine University, a Masters degree in Tax Law from Golden Gate University and attended Harvard University.
 He received his B. S. degree from Cairo University, Cairo, Egypt.

 Susan Oster Fish is a partner in Sheuerman, Martini, Tabari, Zenere & Garvin, a civil litigation firm specializing in medical malpractice defense.
 Prior to attending Law School, Susan was a graduate of the Santa Clara University/O’Connor Hospital School of Nursing and practiced hospital, private practice and clinical Nursing.
-Susan is a graduate of the Lincoln Law School of San Jose Class of 1995.
+Susan is a member of the Board of Trustees for the West Valley-Mission Community College District.
+She is a graduate of the Lincoln Law School of San Jose Class of 1995.

 Mr. Garcia is currently the Chief Executive Officer for the Santa Clara & San Benito County Building & Construction Trades Council.
 The organization represents 26 construction unions with about 30,000 members.
 He is the first Latino to hold the position.
 He worked for the Northern California Fire Protection Compliance Group as the Director of Government Relations and Labor Compliance from October 2014 to January 2014 where he was also the first Latino to hold the position.
 Mr. Garcia served as the Deputy Executive Officer of the Santa Clara & San Benito Counties Building & Construction Trades Council for 10 years, an organization that represents 26 construction unions with more than 30 thousand union construction workers.
 Mr. García has a weekly radio segment where he talks to the community about worker’s rights and has appeared on many TV programs on issues that affect the community.